Oyohual (MH498v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Oyohual ("Jingle Bell," attested here as a man's name) shows a frontal view of a string of four jingle bells hanging downward and attached to a curving cord or perhaps a leather strip, and from there they were attached to men's legs.
+This black-line drawing of the simplex glyph for the personal name Oyohual ("Jingle Bells," attested here as a man's name) shows a frontal view of a string of four jingle bells hanging downward and attached to a curving cord or perhaps a leather strip, and from there they were attached to men's legs.
 Warriors sometimes danced with these bells.
 Each bell has a horizontal, curving black line at about the middle.
 A slit appears at the bottom of each bell, where the sound would come out.
 The emerging sound is not shown here visually.

 Description, Credit: